crownstone/website/business/06-asset-tracking.md

 <p>&nbsp;</p>

-The bandwidth of Bluetooth mesh is limited, so we recommend to:
+The signal strengths with which the assets are observed are communicated over Bluetooth mesh.

-- Use no more than 32 Crownstones per hub
+- We support up to 32 Crownstones per hub.
-- Use a limited number of assets to be tracked in a particular physical area.
+- We support up to 256 assets across all our hubs.

-If the bandwidth is not sufficient, you can always contact us to check how to improve on it.
+This all depends also on update frequency and latency.
+Please, contact us with the specific requirements for your application.

 {% include snippets/two-cols-text-img-blue-bg-end img='/images/asset-tracking/technology.jpg' img-alt='technology'%}

 {% include snippets/full-width-container-end %}

 {% include snippets/slogan-begin %}